joacoferrer00/f1_data_analysis/README.md

 ## 📌 Notes

 > This project was developed in collaboration with Matías Bianco and Joaquín Cerdan as a final course assignment.
+> All data and visualizations in this project are in Spanish, as it was originally developed as part of an academic assignment at UTN (Argentina).
+Descriptions and documentation are provided in English for global accessibility.